StefanHeng/Symbolic-Music-Generation/generated-samples/README.md

-You will find all the generated pieces in the remaining folders.

 Below we include some cherry-picked generation samples from model variants.
+We include a broader set of samples on YouTube.

+You will find all the generated pieces (MXL files) in the remaining folders.
+You can listen to them with your favorite synthesizer.
+I use [MuseScore](https://musescore.org).

 <br>